The loneliness of leadership: the weight of responsibility

 Like leaders, people often try to "fix" loneliness by going to people who make them forget it.
 While this works temporarily, it often leaves behind the deeper causes of loneliness, leading to a long-term experience of "together alone" - just as in Turkle's book.

 Rather than diving into groups of people, it's better to develop business and personal relationships with others who can join us in the good times and encourage introspection during loneliness or other leadership challenges.
-Beware of those who want to "fix" us - they are probably just uncomfortable with our sense of discomfort.
+Beware of those who want to 'fix' us - they are probably just trying to get away from our sense of discomfort and to 'better' us to appease themselves.
+But that's everyone's own choice, some people may find this kind of conversation helpful.
+Certainly not for me.

 One of the best proactive ways to do this is to set up a mastermind group or mentoring relationship.
-I participate in a weekly business mastermind, which keeps me and the other participants grounded.
-The key to success in these is to invest in this relationship before you really need it.
+I often participate in a business mastermind, which keeps me and the other participants grounded.
+The key to success in these is to invest in the relationship before you really need it.

 Executive loneliness: how can business leaders overcome this challenge?